Forestry Mulching and Land Clearing: The Complete Guide

 In chemical preparation, the process involves using chemical herbicides to control unwanted vegetation.
 We want to get rid of this vegetation because it might be in competition with seedlings that have been planted.

-Chemical preparation is typically less costly and causes less possible damage to desirable trees and vegetation compared to mechanical preparation.
-On the downside, the chemical may not kill larger trees and bush.
+Chemical preparation is usually cheaper and less likely to harm desired trees and plants than mechanical preparation.
+On the downside, the chemical may not kill larger trees and shrubs.

 There are two different ways that chemicals can be delivered: by air or on the ground.